 Almonds tend to steal the spotlight when it comes to healthy snacks, but people cannot deny the deliciousness of macadamia nuts.
-While they originated in Austrailia, most of the world’s supply is currently grown in the Hawaiian Islands.
+While they originated in Australia, most of the world’s supply is currently grown in the Hawaiian Islands.
 Macadamia nuts are filled to the brim with various nutrients, but they get cancelled out when you eat them in chocolates, cookies, or other processed sugary goods.
-Enjoy them raw for the best benefits.
+It is optimal to enjoy them raw in order to absorb their health benefits.

 Supports Gut Health: